isomerpages/moe-northvistapri/_our-curriculum/Char & Citizenship Edu (CCE)/Character and Citizenship Education (CCE).md

 As part of North Vista Primary School’s character development program, our Vistalites take part in weekly assembly talks on values.
 Through story-telling, skits, videos and lessons, values are inculcated in our Vistalites who are given opportunities to demonstrate them through other platforms such as Catch Them Doing Right and our Values in Action projects.

 #### Peer Support

+The Peer Support structure in North Vista Primary School is known as the **Vista Rainbow Bridge**.
+It reaches out to the students who need help and add colours to their school life at North Vista Primary.